w3f/polkadot-wiki/docs/learn-faq.md

 ### What is the expected block time on the relay chain?

-The Kusama network is currently operating at a rate of one block approximately every eight to ten seconds.
+The Kusama network is currently operating at a rate of one block approximately every six seconds.

 The expected block time on the mainnet Polkadot chain is estimated to be limited by the theoretical limits of the peer-to-peer networks of the validators.